Personal tools

 Embedding ethical principles and focusing on human-AI collaboration, rather than just automation, is key for a successful future with AI.

-Explainable AI looks at AI results after the results are computed.
-Responsible AI looks at AI during the planning stages to make the AI algorithm responsible before the results are computed.
-Explainable and responsible AI can work together to make better AI.
+Explainable AI (XAI) looks at AI results after the results are computed.
+Responsible AI (RAI) looks at AI during the planning stages to make the AI algorithm responsible before the results are computed.
+XAI and RAI can work together to make better AI.

-In essence, responsible AI adoption involves balancing innovation with human-centric ethics, ensuring technology amplifies human capabilities while mitigating risks, making it a catalyst for broad societal benefit.
+In essence, RAI adoption involves balancing innovation with human-centric ethics, ensuring technology amplifies human capabilities while mitigating risks, making it a catalyst for broad societal benefit.

 Key Opportunities & Benefits: